Last Updated on Sep 29, 2025 by Kurt Dunphy

-7 Best Legal AI Tools for Lawyers & Law Firms in 2025 (Most Recommended)
+8 Best Legal AI Tools for Lawyers in 2025 (Most Recommended)

 Do you spend hours reviewing contracts, drafting legal agreements, or sifting through endless piles of documents?

-AI tools can take on tasks involving document review, organization, and contract drafting, allowing you to focus on higher-value legal work.
-These legal AI tools automate repetitive document review and drafting tasks.
-AI tools like Spellbook can detect errors faster than human reviewers and quickly draft and redline contracts.
+AI tools can automate tasks such as document review, organization, and contract drafting, enabling you to focus on higher-value legal work.
+Legal-specific AI tools automate repetitive document and contract drafting and review tasks.
+AI tools like Spellbook can detect errors more quickly than human reviewers and draft and redline contracts efficiently.

-In this article, we explore the five best legal AI tools that can optimize your legal workflows and highlight features to consider when choosing the best AI tool for your firm.
+In this article, we explore the eight best legal AI tools that can optimize your legal workflows and highlight features to consider when choosing the best AI tool for your firm.

 Key takeaways